irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_03-Identify_Influence/Lesson_Plan-Identify_Influence.md

  - FD1 - This training product has been reviewed by the training developer in coordination with the U.S. Army Training and Doctrine Command foreign disclosure officer.
 This training product can be used to instruct international military students in all approved countries.

-### SCOPE OF LESSON
+### SCOPE OF LEARNING EXPERIENCE

-This 2-hour lesson is an advanced level training module on identifying and analyzing rival influence operations using the SCAME framework.
-The **end state** of this lesson **is for students to accurately identify and analyze rival influence activities, ensuring that at least 90% of assessments are correct and report findings to the relevant authorities.
+This 2-hour learning experience is an advanced level training module on identifying and analyzing rival influence operations using the SCAME framework.
+The **end state** of this learning experience **is for students to accurately identify and analyze rival influence activities, ensuring that at least 90% of assessments are correct and report findings to the relevant authorities.
 The** author's intent **is that students learn influence detection principles and techniques, apply them during practical exercises, and develop a critical understanding of how to counteract such activities effectively.
-By the end of the lesson, students should have a solid grasp of the SCAME framework and its application in real-world scenarios.
-This lesson is critical for maintaining the integrity of operations and** links to other parts of the curriculum** by reinforcing analytical and operational skills.
+By the end of the learning experience, students should have a solid grasp of the SCAME framework and its application in real-world scenarios.
+This learning experience is critical for maintaining the integrity of operations and** links to other parts of the curriculum** by reinforcing analytical and operational skills.

 ### Learning Objectives